IceKhoffi/chicken-health-behavior-multimodal/README.md

 Unhealthy: 21.60%
 ```

-*To see the video results, you can refer to this Google Drive link : https://drive.google.com/drive/folders/1Z4ciNB1MprOILPV8Zn3VsEefEeuA2120?usp=sharing*
+*To see the video results, you can refer to this Google Drive link : [Chicken Health and Behavior Results](https://drive.google.com/drive/folders/1MZvfN6230yvjMTL-e69IQGtcUNkdqo8H?usp=sharing)*

 ## Acknowledgements